ttinies/sc2simulator/README.md

 `python -m sc2simulator --cases=<yourScenarioName> --mapname=MechDepot --players=test,blizzbot5_hard`

 NOTE: selecting player 'test' or 'defaulthuman' will allow you to play as a human.
-Playing with your own custom agent requires aditional player setup to define the agents setup and execution/callback functions.
+Playing with your own custom agent requires additional player setup to define the agents setup and execution/callback functions.

 #### Cautions